 Welcome to my website!
-Here I am writing about and uploading photos as well as videos of my adventures.
-My "post-school-life" has already started some time ago, and I have already accomplished a few adventures: I worked in a hotel in the Norwegian mountains, roamed the streets of Istanbul and was skiing on Spitsbergen.
-And then there is my 10-month around-the-world trip which I am currently on, so lots of adventures to expect!
+Here I am writing about and uploading photos as well as videos of my adventures: So far I worked in a hotel in the Norwegian mountains, roamed the streets of Istanbul and was skiing on Spitsbergen.
+And then there was the around-the-world trip obviously, which lasted for almost a year and made for more stories than I will ever be able to tell (but there is a significant number of them to be found on this website nevertheless...).
 You may have noticed it already, otherwise you sure will while reading on - I am not a native speaker, let alone native writer (if there is such a ting?!).
-Writing in English is a compromise since this site is meant for my friends and family in different countries and for others who are interested.
-I was thinking about translating the content into German and/or Norwegian, but finally decided not to (sorry!): That would cost a lot of time, time which I'd rather spend on new adventures and on sharing those I already had.
-It is hard enough as it is to update this website regularly.
-If there are no new posts for a while it is either because I am busy travelling or because I don't have internet access (quite common in other parts of the world).
-Feel free to comment below or on any other page, or write something in the guestbook, I would really appreciate that!
+Writing in English is a compromise since this site is meant for my friends and family in different countries and for others who are interested in my adventures.
+Feel free to comment below or on any other page, or write something in the guestbook, I would appreciate that!
 And finally, thanks for stopping by!

 Following the trail of the Ancient Puebloans

 We continued on to New Mexico, were there are, hidden in a vast landscape of bare plains and hills, the ruins of ancient Native-American settlements.
 Some of the most impressive examples of their high culture architecture can be found in Chaco Canyon, a UNESCO world-heritage site.
 Regardless of that status […]

 The Magnificent Grand Canyon